 - protein-rich and gluten-free

-- no artificial colors/flavors
+- no artificial colours/flavours

-- easy to follow halwa recipe
+- easy-to-follow halwa recipe

 - requires pantry staples